 Halliburton and I meeting at Berkeley Square came about because of a boss looking niece my stepmother had who she called a 'namesake niece,' although for the life of me I still don't know how she fit into the mix, that is, any real relationship she may have had or didn't have with my stepmother, blood or otherwise.
 She visited my stepmother for several weeks one summer staying at number 10.
 Because my stepmother insisted on her own personal privacy almost at all costs, plus she didn't want her niece around all of us hooligans and the shenanigans at the compound, she set her up in the fully equipped, albeit basically unused old servants quarters attached to the garage.

 My stepmother's niece was around 16 maybe 17 years old, looked much older, very busty and quite beautiful.
 My stepmother put her in charge of watching over my younger brother and myself a few times which put me in and out of Berkeley Square more often than I otherwise would have.
 In any case, somewhere in there David Halliburton took notice of my stepmother's niece and started hanging around now and then.
 I don't know what happened if anything, but it wasn't long after he showed up that my brother and I was shoved out of the picture.
 It was even less time than that my stepmother had her niece return to wherever she came from and as far as I know that was the end of it.
-Years later, in my role in the scheme of things, a mere sander of wood, I never mentioned the connection to either Halliburton or the skipper.
+Years later, in my role in the scheme of things, a mere sander of wood, I never mentioned the connection to the skipper and only to Halliburton in later years.

 One Thanksgiving weekend the skipper complained of not feeling well and at first blamed it on too much celebratory food.
 After several days of a quite can't put your finger on it general malaise he was finally talked into going to see a doctor.
 What followed was a series of tests over a period of weeks ending out of nowhere in a diagnoses of cancer, cancer that had reached such a point that the doctors predicted he had less that two years to live.
 Eighteen months later, after being sent home because the hospital could no longer do anything for him and administrating his own dihydromorphine he was dead.
 During that 18 months I went to see him regularly but lost track of Halliburton.
 I do know that ALL expenses right down to the very last cent incurred covering the skipper's illness and hospitalization from start to finish, clear up to and including funeral expenses, were picked up by Halliburton with no questions asked.